cbabs/bulkSshRunner/README.md

 Depending on you python setup changes how you run the program.
 Open powershell or a terminal window.
 Go to the directory where the file is.
 Then run the command to have python execute the py file and make sure the hosts.txt is present.
-I have python installed in c:\python36\ so for me it would look
+I have python installed in c:\python36\ so for me:

 c:\tools\monitor>c:\python36\python.exe bulkSshRunner.py